Thomas Mitchell (explorer): Onwards

 At the end of June, Mitchell chose to leave the Murray to investigate better looking lands to the south-west.
-Mitchell was so impressed with the country he saw, he named it Australia Felix.
 In early July the party crossed the Loddon River, and made their way in a south-westerly direction which brought them to the Grampians and the Wimmera River.
 Confrontation with people in this region resulted in an Indigenous man being shot in the arm.
-They were guided by a local Aboriginal woman along part of the Nangeela (Glenelg River) with Mitchell constructing a fortified base on its banks which he named Fort O'Hare.
+They were guided by a Jardwadjali woman, known later as Maggie of the Wando, along part of the Nangeela (Glenelg River) which was surrounded by opulent meadows of murnong daisy yams, cultivated by the local Aboriginal people.
+Mitchell was so impressed with the country he saw, he called it Australia Felix.
+He later constructed a fortified base on the river banks which he named Fort O'Hare.
 From here Mitchell led part of the group in boats down the Glenelg to where it discharged into the ocean at a bay which Mitchell named Discovery Bay.
 Mitchell then returned to Fort O'Hare and altered direction towards Portland Bay to the east.
 When this was reached on 29 August, Mitchell was surprised to find an established farm and whaling station operated by the Henty brothers.

 The expedition continued north-east with Mitchell spending a night in a "snug old hut of the natives" at Narrawong.
 On 17 September, in order to speed his return, Mitchell split the party in two, taking 14 men with him and leaving the remainder with Stapylton to follow with the bullocks and drays.
 The young girl Ballandella went with Mitchell, while her mother Turandurey remained behind.
 On the plains around the Hopkins River, Mitchell came across a community of Aboriginal people who cultivated and harvested murnong tubers with specialised tools.
 Mitchell was wary and when forty of them approached his camp, he ordered his men to charge at them.
 On 30 September, Mitchell climbed and named Mount Macedon, from the summit of which he had a view of Port Phillip.
 Progress was slowed due a member of the group, James "Tally-ho" Taylor, drowning while crossing the Broken River.
 Their return to the frontier of British colonisation on the Murrumbidgee was not completed until 24 October.